caberger/swift-tutorial/docker/readme.md

 ./swift.sh
 ~~~

-Edit your files in the ./src/ Subfolder and run the following in the swift console:
+Then run the following in the console of the docker container:
 ~~~bash
 swift HelloWorld.swift
 ~~~